Rishiraj8/Leetcode_data_Scrapper/README.md

 ---

 ## Contributions
-This tool was developed by **[Your Name]** as a contribution to **[Your Institution Name]**.
+This tool was developed by **Me RishiRaj** as a contribution to **my college**.
 It is designed to help track and enhance students' coding performance effectively and efficiently.

 ---

 ## License
-This tool is open for educational purposes within **[Your Institution Name]**.
-Any use beyond this requires appropriate credits to the contributor.
+This tool is open for educational purposes with **any institutions**.
+Any use beyond this requires appropriate credits to the contributor nothing but put a star to this repository is my high payment:) .

 ---